 2 shots vodka

 Lime slices for garnish

-In a blender I blended the flesh of a peeled red dragon fruit with ice, vodka, tequila, cointreau and the juice of one lime, and garnished with sliced lime.
+In a blender, I blended the flesh of red dragon fruit with ice, vodka, tequila, Cointreau and the juice of one lime, and garnished with sliced lime.

 I have been searching everywhere in Batam for limes.
 I finally found some today.
 I can’t wait to have a nice fresh caipiroska!
 In Bali and on other islands while cruising Indonesia I have, usually, had no trouble finding fresh limes and our favourite lime flavoured treat is undoubtedly the CAIPIROSKA!

 Wash and quarter two limes, place them in a cocktail glass with two teaspoons of brown sugar and, using a muddler, I squash the bejesus out of them.
 I add two shots of vodka (naughty) and some ice.
 Voila!
 Ready to drink.